DEVOTIONALS

 my failures (sins) and call my attention to the areas of my life

-that need to be changed, so that I am not a liar when I say I
+that need to be changed, so that I will not be a liar when I say

 Unknown's avatar